Emmanuel Macron: Second round of the presidential election

-In the 2022 election, Macron again defeated Le Pen in the second round on 24 April 2022.
-He is the first president to win a second term since Jacques Chirac in 2002.
+Presidency (2017–present)

-President of France
+First term (2017–2022)

-Macron qualified for the runoff after the first round of the election on 23 April 2017.
-He won the second round of the presidential election on 7 May 2017 by a landslide according to preliminary results, making the candidate of the National Front, Marine Le Pen, concede.
+Macron formally became president on 14 May.
 At 39, he became the youngest president in French history and the youngest French head of state since Napoleon.
 He is also the first president of France born after the establishment of the Fifth Republic in 1958.

-Macron formally became president on 14 May.
 He appointed Patrick Strzoda as his chief of staff and Ismaël Emelien as his special advisor for strategy, communication and speeches.
 On 15 May, he appointed Édouard Philippe of the Republicans as Prime Minister.
 On the same day, he made his first official foreign visit, meeting in Berlin with Angela Merkel, the Chancellor of Germany.
 The two leaders emphasised the importance of France–Germany relations to the European Union.
 They agreed to draw up a "common road map" for Europe, insisting that neither was against changes to the Treaties of the European Union.

 In the 2017 legislative election, Macron's party La République En Marche and its Democratic Movement allies secured a comfortable majority, winning 350 seats out of 577.
-After The Republicans emerged as the winners of the Senate elections, government spokesman Christophe Castaner stated the elections were a "failure" for his party.
+After the Republicans emerged as the winners of the Senate elections, government spokesman Christophe Castaner stated the elections were a "failure" for his party.

 On 3 July 2020, Macron appointed the centre-right Jean Castex as the Prime Minister of France.
-Castex has been described as being seen to be a social conservative and was a member of The Republicans.
-The appointment was described as a "doubling down on a course that is widely seen as centre-right in economic terms".
+Castex, described as a social conservative, was a member of the Republicans.
+The appointment was described as "doubling down on a course that is widely seen as centre-right in economic terms".